egreiner/FluentSeq/README.md

 Validation Principles:
-- A Sequence must at least have two configured States
+- A sequence must have at least two configured states.
-- The InitialState must be defined and configured (not null or empty)
+- The initial state must be defined and configured (not null or empty).
-- Every State must have a TriggeredBy(...)
+- Every state must have a TriggeredBy(...) method.
-- Every TriggeredBy().WhenInState(s)(...) must have a configured State
+- Every TriggeredBy().WhenInState(s)(...) must point to a configured state.

 Validation could be disabled: